-Pre-school re-opens for the start of our Autumn term on Wednesday the 9th of September.
+Pre‐school re‐opens for the start of our Spring term on Tuesday the 5th of January 2021.

 We would like to give a warm welcome to all our new children and their families joining Runnymede Pre‐school this term.

 This term will be arranged with new restrictions in place following all the Local Authority and Government COVID‐19 Guidelines.

 There are temporary COVID policies and risk assessments in place.